-6.189 All of the submissions received by the ALRC in response to this issue concentrated on the issue of taxation advice and accounting advisers (although some submissions that were critical of any extension at times mentioned other professions).
+6.204 All of the submissions received by the ALRC in response to IP 33 concentrated on the issue of taxation advice and accounting advisers (although some submissions that were critical of any extension at times mentioned other professions).
+As noted later in this chapter, two submissions were received in response to DP 73 nominating industrial officers as a group warranting similar protection.
 At present in Australia there is no other area where a non-lawyer may give legal advice that is not already covered by the privilege.
-As discussed below, patent attorneys are allowed the privilege under the Patents Act 1990 (Cth).203 The Migration Act 1958 (Cth) distinguishes between immigration assistance and immigration legal assistance for the purpose of marking out the limits of permissible conduct for migration agents who are not qualified lawyers.204
+As discussed below, patent attorneys are allowed the privilege under the Patents Act 1990 (Cth).
+The Migration Act 1958 (Cth) distinguishes between immigration assistance and immigration legal assistance for the purpose of marking out the limits of permissible conduct for migration agents who are not qualified lawyers.

-6.190 In this Inquiry, the ALRC has not considered the more general issue of extending privilege to all other professional communications.
-In the report on Uniform Evidence Law, the ALRC, the NSWLRC and the VLRC supported adoption of a general qualified confidential relationships privilege that would cover other categories of confidential communications.205 The present Inquiry is focused on the operation of client legal privilege in relation to federal investigatory bodies.
+6.205 In this Inquiry, the ALRC has not considered the more general issue of extending privilege to all other professional communications.
+In the report on Uniform Evidence Law, the ALRC, the NSWLRC and the VLRC supported adoption of a general qualified confidential relationships privilege that would cover other categories of confidential communications.
+The present Inquiry is focused on the operation of client legal privilege in relation to federal investigatory bodies.
 While the ALRC will not be making broader recommendations on the extension of the privilege in other areas, it is within the Terms of Reference to look at client legal privilege in the particular context of federal investigations, and appropriate to consider whether privilege logically should be extended to clients who receive legal advice from other professionals that may fall within the ambit of federal coercive information-gathering powers.